gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/git-integration-for-jira-cloud-release-notes-gij-cloud.md

 ---

 title: Git Integration for Jira Cloud - Release Notes
-description:
+description: Release notes documenting new features, improvements, bug fixes, and security updates for Git Integration for Jira Cloud
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-We publish new features, bug fixes, security updates/patches, and Jira compatibility regularly.
+We publish new features, bug fixes, security updates, and Jira compatibility improvements regularly.
 Below are highlights of the changes.

 **Important links**